 If instrumenting an application that is not also handling web traffic, you won't need to wrap the WSGI application entry point.

 Wrap the task to be monitored

-Instead of wrapping the WSGI application entry point, it is instead necessary to wrap any function performing a background task that you wish to track.
+Instead of wrapping the WSGI application entry point, you must wrap any function that performs a background task that you wish to track.
 For example:

 import newrelic.agent @newrelic.agent.background_task() def execute_task(): ...